ChrstphrHll/npc_gen/students/Terek Nushala.md

 year: 2
 guild: Fiesn
 partyID: 27
+tags:
+- Triton
+- Wizard
+- Protection
+- 2nd
+- Fiesn
 ---
 # Terek Nushala
 ---
 ### Description
 - 2nd year Triton Wizard in Fiesn
-- straight strawberry blond hair that's hanging down to their back, Red eyes, and Deep Blue skin
+- straight strawberry blond hair that's hanging down to their back, Purple eyes, and Deep Blue skin
 - Is Circumspect and Ridiculous, and has Self-Fulfillment as their ideal

 ### Organizations